givestation/youbuidl-quadraticfunding/README.md

 # YouBuidl

-YouBuidl is an open-source multi-chain web3 funding platform designed to empower and reward contributors for projects and ideas uploaded and submitted by open-source developers.
+YouBuidl is an open-source multi-chain web3 protocol designed to empower and reward contributors for projects and ideas uploaded and submitted by open-source developers.
 Created by Givestation with a mission to foster innovation and collaboration within the decentralized ecosystem, YouBuidl facilitates the funding of projects across various blockchain networks while incentivizing active participation.

 ## Features